 Predicted average supply reliability is expressed as total water supplied divided by total demand (i.e. a volumetric reliability) over the simulation period.
-Average supply reliability over all climatic realizations for CHPP supply, haul road dust suppression and stockpile dust suppression are summarised in Table 6.
+Average supply reliability for the initial operating period over all climatic realisations for CHPP supply, haul road dust suppression and stockpile dust suppression are summarised in Table 6.